shiyuhang0/wait-for-tidbcloud-branch/README.md

         echo "The password is ${{ steps.wait-for-branch.outputs.password }}"
 ```

-Here is an example of how to use this action for multiple jobs:
+Here is an example of how to use this action for multiple jobs.
+You must set addMask to false if you want to use the password in other jobs.

 ```
 jobs: